hay-kot/scaffold/docs/docs/scaffold-file.md

      `default`

-     :    The default field is the default value that will be used if the user does not provide an answer.
-Currently this is only supported for text questions.
+     :    The default field is the default value(s) that will be used if the user does not provide an answer.

 #### Question Examples